tsuru/tsuru/docs/reference/api.rst

 Show API key
 ************
     * Method: GET
-    * URI: /users/api-key
+    * Endpoint: /users/api-key
-    * Format: json
+    * Format: JSON

-Returns 200 in case of success, and json in the body with the API key.
+Returns 200 in case of success, and JSON in the body with the API key.

 Example: